 It’s possible that home insurers will restrict cover for theft only to money or possessions taken from a locked drawer or cupboard where force has been used to open them.

-As a general rule, it’s a good idea to lock away possessions that are usually left out if you’re having builders over.
+As such, it’s a good idea to lock away possessions that are usually left out if you’re having builders or other tradespeople in the house

 This is especially important if you have both buildings insurance and home contents insurance, as some home improvements may increase the rebuild value of your home.

-If you do not update your policy you could end up being under insured, which means any claim may not cover the full cost of any damage.
+If you do not update your policy you could end up being underinsured, which means any claim may not cover the full cost of any damage or loss.
 Some insurers will even invalidate your policy if your details are not correct.

-This one may seem harsh, but some home insurers will penalise you for posting photos of yourself online where it’s obvious you’re away from home.
+This one may seem harsh, but some home insurers may reject a claim for theft if you have posted photos of yourself online that make it obvious you’re away from home.

 While it may seem like a small alteration to your home, getting a flap installed to allow your dog or cat to get in and out of the house could invalidate your cover if you forget to inform your insurer.